gsantner/markor/README.md

 * INTERNET
   In user generated content data can be loaded from the internet.
 * INSTALL_SHORTCUT
-  Install shortcut to launchers to open a file/folder in Markor.
+  Install a shortcut to launchers to open a file/folder in Markor.
 * RECORD_AUDIO
   Markor allows to attach voice notes to the text.
 The permission is only used when clicking the "attach audio" button/menu to start the audio record dialog.
 Audio recording is always started and stopped by the user (button press).